vicksonzero/rogue-hoarder/README.md

 - [ ] score system
 - [x] discarding health card unlocks more health cards
 - [x] discard multiple health cards to unlock a card
+  - [x] animations for unlocking cards
-  - [ ] animations for unlocking health
+  - [ ] cutscene for discarding self
 - [ ] friends and family and doctor
 - [ ] additional enemy behaviors
   - [ ] a = armor? (allow hp+3)